 The same R10,000 saved in your Home Loan for 6 months will earn R562.76 interest (using an interest rate of 11% for the example).
 Unlike the first example, this interest is not added to your account but the outstanding balance of your loan is reduced.
 So it’s the same thing really, but instead of seeing extra money in your account, your loan balance is simply reduced.
 You can however still decide what to do with the interest you earned.
 You can leave it in the account (probably the best option) or you can withdraw it.
 Either way, you earned more interest and it paid off to save the money in your home loan account.

 It’s really just that simple.
-You can calculate the interest you will earn by using Microsoft Excel and following these simple instructions.
-Also, something interesting to think about is to lump all your savings together and to simply keep track of them in Excel by creating Savings Pockets.
+You can calculate the interest you will earn by using Microsoft Excel and something interesting to think about is to lump all your savings together and to simply keep track of them in Excel by creating Savings Pockets.